CryShana/CryCrawler/README.md

 # CryCrawler
 Portable cross-platform web crawler.
 Used to crawl websites and download files that match specified criteria.

 **Note!** This is a college project.
 Don't expect this to be actively maintained.
+(I also don't recommend using it for any complex and large crawling projects)

 ## Features